xendk/bandaid/README.md

 ### Patching ###

-    drush bandaid-patch <url of patch|d.o issue> [project path]
+    drush bandaid-patch <patch file|url of patch|d.o issue> [project path]

 Project path is the path to the project you want to patch.
-Optional if you are issuing the command from the module's or projects's directory.
+Optional if you are issuing the command from the module's or project's directory.

+Will patch the module with supplied patch, and if successful pop up your editor for a reason for patching (to remind your future you why you did this in the first place).
+This information will be written to a .yml file next to the module directory.
+You can edit the YAML file if the need be, but be aware that it's used by the following commands.

+If the supplied patch is a local file, it will be saved to the YAML file with a path relative to the YAML file, so it is assumed that local patches are committed to the repository.

 Example:

+    drush bandaid-patch patches/panels-something.patch  sites/all/modules/contrib/panels

+Use the given patch and save it in the .yml file as `../../../patches/panels-something.patch`.

+Example:

     drush bandaid-patch https://www.drupal.org/node/1985980#comment-8596585 sites/all/modules/contrib/panels

-Will patch the module with the patch from the fifth comment (cid 8596585), and if successful pop up your editor for a reason for patching (to remind your future you why you did this in the first place).
-This information will be written to a .yml file next to the module directory.
-You can edit the yaml file if the need be, but be aware that it's used by the following commands.
+Will patch the module with the patch from the fifth comment (cid 8596585).

-For issue urls, the "home" of the patch is automatically set to the issue url, for urls pointing directly to the patch, it will ask the you.
+For issue URLs, the "home" of the patch is automatically set to the issue URL, for URLs pointing directly to the patch/local files, it will ask the you.

-If supplied an issue url that doesn't point to a specific comment, it'll list the found patches and ask which to use.
+If supplied an issue URL that doesn't point to a specific comment, it'll list the found patches and ask which to use.

 If you don't like the interactive questions, these can be supplied